dberesford/docker-services-deployer/README.md

 The `docker` config object gets passed on directly to [dockerode](https://www.npmjs.com/package/dockerode), see there for details.

+Note that `link` and `port` are optional above.

+Also note that one additional environment variable is set: `DOCKER_HOST_IP`, and is set to the hosts eth0 ip address (this is an alternative way of enabling services to talk to each other).

 ## What it does / how it works

 `docker-services-deployer` connects to docker, and then does the following to make sure docker is running the specified services at the correct version (tag):